Philipp-Sc/cosmos-rust-package/README.md

 ### Goals

 1. Simple API to query and broadcast transactions via gRPC
-2. Practical API for cosmos-rust-interface & cosmos-rust-bot
+2. Custom API for cosmos-rust-interface & cosmos-rust-bot